-ASSESSMENT and PROGRESS EVALUATION for the VESL/Industrial and Technology/Automotive Service Careers Course
+ASSESSMENT and PROGRESS EVALUATION for VESL/Health Careers Course

-The VESL/Industrial and Technology/Automotive Service Careers course serves ESL students at levels ESL Beginning High (b) through ESL Advanced Low (CASAS 195-235).
-Teachers should use a variety of test measurements in more than one language skill to gain information about the students throughout the course.
+The VESL/Health Careers course serves ESL students at levels ESL Beginning High (b) through ESL Advanced Low (CASAS 195-235).
+Teachers should use a variety of test measurements in more than one language skill to gain information about the students.
 Assessments should be based on ESL tests at the appropriate level of language skill proficiency.
 They may be teacher-produced, textbook-related, or standardized assessment instruments.
-They may be designed to determine placement, progress, or promotion between VESL levels.
+They may be designed to determine placement, progress, or promotion.